grafana/grafana/docs/sources/developers/angular_deprecation.md

 ## Why are we deprecating angular support?

 AngularJS is an old frontend framework that stopped active development many years ago.
-Because of that it is a security risk.
+As a result, it is a security risk.
 AngularJS also requires unsafe-eval in the CSP (Content Security Policy) settings which also reduces the security level of how javascript is executed in the browser.

 ## When will angular plugins stop working?